Seq # 185330580

 Bionomics

 Sometimes many mines on the same leaf.
 The species hibernates in the pupal stage, between leaf litter on the ground.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

 No pictures yet!